 2020: A moderate year due to the pandemic situation, but with proper planning and perseverance, we strode through the year with positive cash flow.
 We can proudly say we haven’t retrenched a single employee, rather we have done better than what we expected and have made increments to employees and paid them bonuses as usual.

 The Future: Taking It One Day at A Time

 I take business as it comes.

-I am never in a hurry to reach somewhere neither am I in a hurry to raise any capital for this business in the future.
+I am never in a hurry to reach somewhere nor am I in a hurry to raise any capital for this business in the future.

-There are some business ideas in my mind which I am currently processing.
+There are some business ideas in my mind that I am currently processing.
 We have been working with self-help groups to procure authentic and ethnic food products from the root places.